 - Encourage him to drink plenty of water.

 - Get a doggy paddling pool.

-Can Malamutes Live in Hot Weather?
+Can Malamutes Even Live In Hot Weather?

 Despite being known for cold weather, malamutes can still live a happy life in hotter conditions, as long as we help them keep cool and comfortable.

 In fact, malamutes are quite a popular breed just like huskies in countries such as India and even tropical climates like Southeast Asia.
 They are also popular in some of the warmer states of America, like Texas, Southern California and Florida.
 Whether or not this fair on them is subjective and is a different topic left for another day.